getporter/porter/docs/content/quickstart/porter-yaml.md

         - uninstall
 ```

-This example is directly after running `porter create` and should be modified and customized for your needs.
+This example code is created directly after running `porter create` and should be modified and customized for your needs.
 These are not the only configuration options, but let's talk through this example.

-At the top, specific bundle metadata is defined:
+At the top, the bundle's metadata is defined:

 ```yaml